-Inhalers are normally outside of this procedure and the following arrangements apply: Inhalers are stored in the classroom in a central location and contain a copy of their IHCP as well as their inhaler.
+Inhalers are normally outside of this procedure and the following arrangements apply: Generally, Key Stage 2 pupils are expected to be responsible for carrying their inhaler at all times.
+For Key Stage 1 pupils, inhalers are stored in the class room in a central location.
 For more detail see the Asthma guidelines (Appendix D)

 When no longer required, medicines should be returned to the parent for safe disposal.
-Sharps boxes should always be used for the disposal of needles and other sharps.
-A yellow sharps box is situated in the Gents toilet.